2020 Toronto – Sessions and Schedule

 Discussing seed to shelf production, blockchain and transparency we will examine the legal requirements for manufacture, testing, labelling and marketing.
 Topics covered include THC content, Health Claims, Terpene and Vitamin Additives and the current regulations across the continent of Europe.

 We will examine market trends and buying habits whilst sharing the opportunities in new entrant countries adopting a more progressive attitude to these products and highlight the paths to retail success in the industry.

 With cannabis increasingly in the spotlight as athletes fight for the right to access and use their medicine of choice, current and former professional athletes share their stories.
 Representing a variety of sports leagues, athletes talk about using cannabis for athletic performance, including training, focus and recovery aspects.
 Moderated by Dr. Rick Lioger-Weyback [assuming he's available], the discussion will offer personal athlete perspectives on cannabis relative to crucial issues such as concussions and brain injuries, mental health, and substance abuse, with medical cannabis as a viable alternative to highly addictive opiates.

-• Key costs associated with opening a dispensary
+- Key costs associated with opening a cannabis store

-• Tips to design a winning dispensary experience
+- Tips to design a winning cannabis retail experience